mattowen2218/ISQA3420/DFD_Dictionary.md

 > A process that accepts project information from the corporate manager, and then requests project risk information from the Risk Database.
 The Risk Database sends back a response with risk information relevant to the requested information.
 Vulnerability information is then returned back to the corporate manager for other uses.

 * __Manage Policy Information__
+> A process that accepts project info from the corporate manager and will then either request policy information, or add new policy information to the Policy Database.
+When the process requests policy information from the Policy Database, it'll receive a response with the pertinent policy information.
+The retrieved project policy information will then be returned to the corporate manager.

 * __Determine Policy Violations__